If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 Before you start, you should know that blogging is not an easy or quick way to make money online.

-Yes, we’ve all read these amazing case studies of bloggers who made thousands in their first few weeks.
+Yes, we’ve all read these amazing case studies of bloggers who made hundreds in their first few weeks.

 But these people are the exception, not the rule.

-From my own experience – and the experience of the many, many bloggers I’ve chatted to online – it takes about a year to make a consistent income.
+From my own experience – and the experience of the many, many bloggers I’ve chatted to online – it takes around three to six months to start making any money from your blog, and about a year to make a consistent income.

 Right.
 Let’s get started!